ddclient/ddclient/CONTRIBUTING.md

 ## Git Hygiene

-  * Please keep your pull request commits rebased on top of master.
+  * Please keep your pull request commits rebased on top of `main`.
   * Please use `git rebase -i` to make your commits easy to review:
     - Put unrelated changes in separate commits
     - Squash your fixup commits